cideM/yui/README.md

 - `fade`: makes comments less visible
 - `emphasize`: makes comments more visible and is equivalent to `yui_emphasized_comments = 1`
 - `normal` (**default**): does not affect comment visibility
+- `bg`: make comments stand out by giving them a background.
+Text is not italic.

 ### `g:yui_emphasized_comments`